-For the last four and a half decades I have been making Sculpture.
-My first public commission was done in 1977 for the City of Atlanta’s Bureau of Cultural Affairs.
+Over the last four and a half decades I have been producing sculpture on variety of scales for number of indoor and outdoor settings.
+In 1977 the City of Atlanta’s Bureau of Cultural Affairs commissioned me to produce my first public work, Cometh the Sun.
 Additionally, I taught sculpture for twenty nine years at the Atlanta College of Art, during which time I had the distinct honor of being commissioned to do a number of public commissions, both locally and nationally in venues such as Hartsfield Jackson International airport, The Ohio State Univesity stadium plaza and the Minnesota State Capitol grounds.

-My approach to creating public art is based on the circumstances surrounding the art work being commissioned.
+My approach to creating public art is heavily based on the circumstances surrounding the art work being commissioned.
 I would consider whether there are historical references, commemorative of an individual or event, or environmental factors that are relevant to the site.
 My ultimate goal with each new art challenge is to develop a piece that is well received by the community where it is located and compliments the environment where it is placed.

 In developing project proposals my primary objective is to perform research and, in concert, to seek consultation from community advisory groups or key stakeholders of the community.
 This approach allows them to voice their concerns or issues they might have relative to the site or the work being commissioned.
 This kind of collaborative approach and involvement enables members of the community to feel sense of pride and ownership of the work being created.

 Long lasting and durable materials such as bronze, stainless steel and corten steel utilized in the fabrication of my work and generally require little maintenance.